On cusps and flat tops: Existence of Pesin partition

 \section{Existence of Pesin partition}

 An analogous result to the following was proven in \cite{Ledrappier:AbsCnsInterval} in a more restrictive setting, but the same proof works.
-However it is uneecessarily complicated.
-We provide a short proof of the existence of Pesin's partition, taking advantage of the properties of regularly returning intervals. \begin{prop} Let $f$ be a \epsgamma map with a partition into a finite number of intervals of monotonicity.
+However it is unnecessarily complicated.
+We provide a short proof of the existence of Pesin's partition, taking advantage of the properties of regularly returning intervals. \begin{prop} Let $f$ be a piecewise-monotone \epsgamma map.
 Suppose $\mu \in \scrM(f)$ has positive finite Lyapunov exponent and denote the natural extension $(Y, F, \overline{\mu})$.
 Let $\xi$ be the measurable partition of $Y$ defined by